Maddiefyfe/reference-website/README.md

 Margin is defined as the space around an element and padding is defined as the distance between the elements content and a border that may be placed around it.
 Padding is directly outside the content, and it pushes the edge of the box away from the content.
 Margin is outside of the box completely, and it is a transparent layer that pushes other boxes away.

+13. What are different types of display properties?

+Display properties are used to set the display of an element.
+There are four that are used regularly.

+Inline – Allows elements to be placed on the same line, but height and width have no effect

+Block – forces an element to be on its own line regardless of width

+Inline-block – formatted as inline but can change the height and width properties

+None – element is completely removed